M3SOulu/SDGcentrality/README.md

 ## `SonarQube` metrics

-Deploy a `SonarQube` instance using the intructions from the [official website](https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/install-the-server/introduction/).
+Deploy a `SonarQube` instance using the instructions from the [official website](https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/install-the-server/introduction/).

 Generate a `Global Analysis Token` and a `User token`.